eyereasoner/Notation3-By-Example/examples/n3l/README.md

 # N3L - RDF Surfaces in Lists

 N3L is a serialization of [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/) in pure RDF (without N3 subgraphs or notation).
-The N3L is a lisp like implementation of RDF Surfaces introducing
+The N3L is a lisp like implementation of RDF Surfaces introducing:

 - `log:neg` as a negative surface function
 - `log:pos` as a positive surface function